-In the present paper we have computed the renormalized distribution $P[f - \eta v]$ averaged over all pinned configurations in the limit $v \to 0^+$, which we identify with the critical force distribution $P_L(f_c)$.
-The average critical force is a non-universal quantity which depends on microscopic details of the interactions like the UV cutoff as well as on details of the disorder distribution.
-After subtraction of the average value, the shifted distribution of the critical force contains only one non-universal scale which can be fixed, e.g. by fixing the second cumulant.
-The resulting dimensionless distribution is then fully universal, i.e. it does not depend on properties at small scales.
+In the present paper we have computed the renormalized distribution $P[f - \eta v]$ averaged over all pinned configurations in the limit $v \rightarrow 0^+$, which we identify with the criticalforce distribution $P_L(f_c)$.
+The average critical force is a nonuniversal quantity, which depends on microscopic details of the interactions like the UV cutoff as well as on details of the disorder distribution.
+After subtraction of the average value, the shifted distribution of the critical force contains only one nonuniversal scale, which can be fixed, e.g., by fixing the second cumulant.
+The resulting dimensionless distribution is then fully universal, i.e., it does not depend on properties at small scales.
 We have computed it taking into account only the second cumulant of the bare disorder distribution, since it is the only cumulant relevant in the RG sense.
 Higher cumulants, which are generated by coarse graining are irrelevant operators and their contribution to the cumulants of the critical force must carry additional dependence on the cutoff.
-Hence we expect that they result only in a shift of the non-universal expectation values.
+Hence we expect that they result only in a shift of the nonuniversal expectation values.

 Let us now discuss the role of the transverse sample size M (size of the box).
-In numerical studies of depinning of elastic interfaces, either via an exact determination of the critical state, or via Langevin dynamics [20, 27, 28, 29, 30] a cylindrical system which is periodic in both directions was studied: longitudinal with period L and transverse with period M. Hence this is equivalent to a periodic disorder with period M. It is known that a periodic system has a unique pinned configuration for any period M [38].
-If $M \ll L$, this configuration spreads out through the whole box $L^d \times M$ and there is only one independent pinned configurations.
-As we have shown for the RP class the distribution of critical forces is Gaussian, and thus, for elastic interfaces in the limit $L \to \infty$, with M fixed, the distribution of the critical force also becomes Gaussian.
+In numerical studies of depinning of elastic interfaces, either via an exact determination of the critical state or via Langevin dynamics [20,27,28,32,33] a cylindrical system, which is periodic in both directions, was studied: longitudinal with period L and transverse with period M. Hence this is equivalent to a periodic disorder with period M. It is known that a periodic system has a unique pinned configuration for any period M [34].
+If $M \ll L$, this configuration spreads out through the whole box $L^d \times M$ and there is only one independent pinned configuration.
+As we have shown for the RP class the distribution of critical forces is Gaussian, and thus, for elastic interfaces in the limit $L \rightarrow \infty$ with M fixed, the distribution of the critical force also becomes Gaussian.